-This project will include the following major components:
+This project includes the following major components:

 - The Barrie Allandale Transit Terminal (previously known as Allandale Transit Mobility Hub) will be located within Barrie's Allandale area to centrally locate an inter-regional transit hub with adjacency to the existing rail corridor.
 This hub will host seamless transit services and connections between Simcoe County, Muskoka, and the Greater Toronto Area (GTA).

 - The Downtown Mini Hub will include bus stops and sheltered waiting areas located on Maple Avenue.
 These bus stops will maintain downtown transit service levels and provide direct access routes to and from the downtown.
 Reducing the footprint of the current transit terminal (24 Maple Avenue) within the downtown while preserving route coverage will support downtown revitalization objectives and provide continued access to Barrie's busiest destination.